Firth of Fifth: Live performances

 From autumn 1973 onwards, the song's piano intro was omitted during live performances.
 Tony Banks felt he could not play the introduction live effectively, because he used an RMI electric piano on stage, which was not touch-sensitive.
 During one concert, Banks accidentally played one of the initial piano notes wrongly, which caused Phil Collins to have to start his drums to fix the mistake by starting Peter Gabriel's verses early.
 The error led to the introduction being deleted in later concerts.

-Gabriel used to tell a story on stage before the performance of the song, which was about a group of travellers who are dying of thirst and come across a group of corpses.
-Because the human body is made up of 75% water, they begin to jump on the corpses to try to extract water from their mouths.
-However, they soon realise that they expend more energy trying to extract water from their bodies than they can receive.
-A Scotsman in the group realises that and stops jumping over the fifth body, calling the mouth "Firth", precisely because he is Scottish.

 The song survived the departure of Peter Gabriel in 1975, with Phil Collins taking over to sing lead.
 A live recording of the song at the Palais des Sports in Paris was included on the live album Seconds Out.

 The song was removed from the group's 1978 tour following the departure of Steve Hackett in 1977.
 It was reinstated for the 1981 tour, and performed for the Six of the Best reunion show in 1982.

 A 1981 live recording from the Savoy in New York was included as the B side of the UK release of the 12" single of "That's All".

 The instrumental section of the song, featuring the guitar solo, was resurrected for the Mama Tour in 1983–84, as well as the We Can't Dance tour in 1992, with touring member Daryl Stuermer playing Hackett's guitar parts.
 That section of the song featured on the Calling All Stations tour in 1998, with Anthony Drennan playing guitar.
 It was resurrected for the 2007's Turn It On Again: The Tour and in 2021–22 during the Last Domino?
 Tour, again featuring Stuermer, with Collins's son Nic playing drums during the latter tour.
 The instrumental segues directly into "I Know What I Like (In Your Wardrobe)" in the 1992, 2007 and 2021–22 versions.

 Hackett has continued to play the song live since leaving Genesis.
 It appears on his solo album of re-worked Genesis songs, Watcher of the Skies: Genesis Revisited (1996) and The Tokyo Tapes (1998), with John Wetton singing and playing bass on both versions.
-The song was also included as an encore on his Genesis Revisited tour (2013-2014), featured on the live album Genesis Revisited: Live at Hammersmith (2013) and also on Selling England By The Pound & Spectral Mornings: Live At Hammersmith (2020).
+The song was also included as an encore on his Genesis Revisited tour (2013–2014), featured on the live album Genesis Revisited: Live at Hammersmith (2013) and also on Selling England By The Pound & Spectral Mornings: Live At Hammersmith (2020).